meganamsu/RapID-cell-counter/README.md

 ```
 ![screenshot](https://github.com/sanchestm/RapID-cell-counter/blob/master/screenshots/activating_conda_environment.png)

-3. Once we activated the conda environment (which contains all the necessary packages to run the code) we can locate the file (the directory where we downloaded and unzipped the package) and enter the directory to be able to run the program.
-As an example if we unzipped our file in the Downloads directory we can open this directory using the `cd` Command.
+3. Once we have activated the conda environment (which contains all the necessary packages to run the code), locate the file (the directory where we downloaded and unzipped the package) and enter the directory to be able to run the program.
+As an example if we unzipped our file in the Downloads directory we can navigate to this directory using the `cd` Command.
 In Linux and Mac, the dashes are `/` while in windows we use `\`
 ```
 cd Downloads\RapID-cell-counter-master
 ```